Bypass navigation bar

 The center’s high-tech equipment includes:

-Our Surgical Technologist faculty not only have relevant degrees but also have real-world experience in the field, which makes them able to relate to the challenges you’ll face at work.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.
+Surgical Technologist faculty have relevant degrees and experience in the field, so they can relate to the challenges you’ll face at work.
+Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and in your career.
 See profiles of some of our Surgical Technologist faculty.

 The Surgical Technologist program is designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.